Hal-Link/Projekt-Virtuose/docs/Materials/Landscape-Material-Remove-Tiling.md

   This last step will collapse the node into one input pin to which you can connect SetMaterialAttributes output pin to fully implement these 2 solutions.

-  By changing the color parameter, you can now determine which color will appear in with your texture.
+  By changing the color parameter, you can now determine which color will appear along with your texture.

 <img width="853" height="533" alt="Screenshot 2026-07-19 205056" src="https://github.com/user-attachments/assets/f4808693-3e62-49d5-a22b-b289b909479b" />